 - BEAM is a virtual machine that powers concurrent functional languages like Erlang and Elixir.

 - Erlang is a programming language that is supported by the BEAM VM.

 - Elixir is a programming language built on top of Erlang designed for developer efficiency.

-The BEAM VM achieves concurrency by running many small processes to handle different system functions, many being in the millions.
+The BEAM VM achieves concurrency by running many small BEAM processes to handle different system functions, many being in the millions.
 These processes are independent of each other in terms of memory, execution context, and garbage collection.

-BEAM VM is a running OS process and within the VM is a queue of BEAM processes waiting to be executed.
+The BEAM VM is a running OS process and within the VM is a queue of BEAM processes waiting to be executed.
 BEAM defers the handling of the processes to schedulers, by default there is one scheduler employed for each core on the server.
-These schedulers pull processes from the queue and executes it for a short period of time and then puts the process back in the queue, pulls in a new process for execution and does this over and over again.
+These schedulers pull processes from the queue and execute it for a short period of time and then puts the process back in the queue, pulls in a new process for execution and does this over and over again.

 In a web based Elixir system different processes are used to handle various tasks like:

 - Database connections